stride3d/stride/README.md

 To learn more about Stride, visit [stride3d.net](https://stride3d.net/).

+## Earn money by contributing
+If you are a developer with solid experience in C#, rendering techniques, or game development, we want to hire you!
+We have allocated funds from supporters on OpenCollective and can pay for work on certain projects.
+[More info about this here](https://github.com/stride3d/stride/wiki/Bounty).

 ## License and governance
 ### .NET Foundation
 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).